 - Spell your prompts properly.
 Use variable names that make the code easy to read and understand. - Print the numbers in 5 columns, spaced nicely using tabs. - For full credit make sure you check the starting number and the ending number. - At the end print a count of the cyclops numbers found that also reports the starting and ending numbers checked.
 Something like "n cyclops numbers found from x to y"

+Call me over to check you off when you are done.
 See next page for sample output.

 Sample output: